LDCVia/ldcvia-blog-public/_posts/2018-04-26-gdpr-one-month.md

 * Who is your nominated data controller?
 * Are you in a position to process “forget me” requests, and information requests from data subjects?
 * What are you data disposal policies, and how are they managed?
+* Do you understand how that data is being used?
+* Have you got agreement from those individuals to hold their data?
 * What security measures do you have in place for data, personal and otherwise?
 * Data about a subject has to be portable: is it relatively straightforward for you to move such data from your current systems?

-If you are concerned about any of these issues, or worry about vendor support for GDPR and related data protection legislation, by all means get in touch!
-Hosting your data on LDC Via it is accessible, easily manipulated, secure, scalable, and accessible in a number of ways from a variety of systems.
+If you are concerned about any of these issues, or worry about vendor support for GDPR and related data protection legislation, by all means <a href="mailto:info@ldcvia.com?subject=GDPR%20and%20LDC%20Via">contact us</a>.
+Hosting your data on LDC Via means it is easily manipulated, secure, scalable, and accessible in a number of ways from a variety of systems.